Assouad, Fano, and Le Cam with Interaction: A Unifying Lower Bound Framework and Characterization for Bandit Learnability: Statistical Estimation and Interactive Decision Making

-\begin{example}[Statistical estimation] For a general statistical estimation framework known as statistical decision theory \citep{berger1985statistical, wald1945statistical}, the learner is given a parameter space $\Theta$, a decision space $\cA$, and a loss function $L$.
+In statistical decision theory \citep{wald1945statistical,bickel2001mathematical,berger1985statistical}, the learner is given the parameter space $\Theta$, observation space $\cY$, decision space $\cA$, and a loss function $L$.
 For an underlying parameter $\ths\in \Theta$, $n$ i.i.d. samples $Y_1,...,Y_n\sim P_{\ths}$ are drawn and observed by the learner.
-The learner then chooses a decision $A=A(Y_1,\cdots,Y_n)\in\cA$ based on the observations, and then incurs the loss $L(\ths,A)$.
-This general framework subsumes most inference problems, e.g., Gaussian mean estimation. \end{example}
+The learner then chooses a decision $A=A(Y_1,\cdots,Y_n)\in\cA$ based on the observations, and incurs the loss $L(\ths,A)$.
+This \arxiv{general} framework subsumes most statistical estimation problems.

 {\wh{M}} {\wh{f}}